Receiving Inbound Shipments

 Receiving Damaged Units

-When receiving inbound inventory, your team will unbox and inspect all inventory as you place the SKUs in their unique Bin Locations.
-When you come across damaged units during receiving, our recommendation is to take pictures now, but set those damaged units aside until you’re done receiving all the Good units.
+When receiving an inbound, your team will unbox and inspect all inventory as you place the SKUs in their unique Bin Locations.
+When you come across damaged units during receiving, you are required to take pictures and upload them under the Damaged section for the respective line item(s).
+We suggest you set those damaged units aside until you’re done receiving all the Good units.
 You can then come back and receive all the damaged units together when you have the pictures available to easily attach/upload them.
-Damaged units should be documented as follows:

-18. After damaged units are received and the Item Receipt status is updated to Confirmed Receipt, go back into the Inbound and print any barcode labels needed to barcode the inventory, whether Good or Damaged.
-This can be done by clicking the drop-down arrow next to the Print button in the upper right corner, then clicking Barcode Labels.
+After all units are received and the Item Receipt status is updated to Received or Completed, go back into the Inbound and print any barcode labels needed to barcode the inventory, whether Good or Damaged.
+This can be done by clicking the Other Actions drop-down arrow next to the Submit Invoice button in the upper right corner, then clicking Barcode Labels.

 Learn more about Printing Barcodes.